Inside Gov. Emmanuel’s industrial 'revolution' in Akwa Ibom

 Apart from some off-grid customers who are running pilot scheme on power generation and distribution in Lagos, the factory, for now, supplies meters mainly to the Port Harcourt Electricity Distribution Company (PHEDC).

-However, despite the effort of MSML and other meter manufacturers, the shortfall of meters in Nigeria hit 5.3 million as of 2018, according to the Nigerian Electricity Management Services Agency (NEMSA).
+However, despite the efforts of MSML and other meter manufacturers, the shortfall of meters in Nigeria hit 5.3 million as of 2018, according to the Nigerian Electricity Management Services Agency (NEMSA).

 This means many more meters are needed to close the gap.
 And more money is to be made, too – by the factory in Akwa Ibom and other meter manufacturers in the country.

-Our next stop is a 1.58-hectare fertilizer blending factory at Abak Local Government Area, which is about 20 kilometres from Uyo, the state capital.
-It was open for business in December 2018.
+Our next stop is a fertilizer blending factory in Abak, about 20 kilometres from Uyo, the state capital.
+It began business in December 2018.

 The factory, owned by a U.S-based company, Greenwell Technologies, currently employs 70 workers, all of them from Akwa Ibom.